-Q 2.
-What was you involvement after first attendance at LIYSF?
+What was your involvement after your first attendance at LIYSF?

-Following my initial attendance I was invited back as a ‘Counsellor’ in 1973.
-After that I was host of a Hall of Residence (College Hall in Malet St; part of the University of London) for 10 years.
-Subsequently I was a member of the Advisory Committee on the programme, a lecturer and gave both the opening and closing lectures over a period of 18 years.
-Finally I was invited to be President, the first past-participant to hold that position (2005 – 2017).
+Following my initial attendance, I was invited back as a ‘Counsellor’ in 1973.
+After that, I was the host of a Hall of Residence (College Hall in Malet St; part of the University of London) for 10 years.
+Subsequently, I was a member of the Advisory Committee on the programme, a lecturer and gave both the opening and closing lectures over a period of 18 years.
+Finally, I was invited to be President, the first past participant to hold that position (2005 – 2017).

 Science plays a huge role in modern life but the perception of science is often very poor.
 The major global challenges include health, hunger, the optimal use of the environment and the applications of new technologies.
 They cannot be adequately addressed without those involved having a real understanding of the underpinning associated science.
 This requires a high level of public understanding and young people need to be well educated in all aspects of science.
 It is particularly important that we attract many highly enthusiastic, dedicated and analytical young people into science to undertake research and lead informed decision-making on all key issues that affect our future.

-Q 5.
-In few words, how would you describe your two weeks at LIYSF?
+In a few words, how would you describe your two weeks at LIYSF?

 A really vibrant community of young scientists open to new ideas and having the opportunity for informed debates on key scientific challenges.
-This can lead to significant career opportunities, the future capability of significantly impacting international scientific activities and improving the world in many important areas!
+This can lead to significant career opportunities and the future capability of significantly impacting international scientific activities and improving the world in many important areas!

 I have focused on both scientific research and on education both in Ireland and globally.

-Q 7.
-What are your top tips for giving young participants advice on following through their research ideas or studying science?
+What are your top tips for giving young participants advice on following through with their research ideas or studying science?